Trangthu510/Trangthu510.github.io/_posts/2022-09-21-simulation-project.md

 - Initiate the DTStat from SimClasses for collecting the time of different processes in the system.

-Every detail of the code will be find in the Simulation Repository in my GitHub.
+Every detail of the code will be found in the Simulation Repository in my GitHub.

 In this section, the main components of the simulation model code are further explained.
 This includes the patient arrival method (non-stationary method), the process for removing patients from the queues for both ICU and regular beds, and simulation loop.